Last Updated: [last-modified]

-More than a year on from the revelation that the US National Security Agency (NSA) collects personal data on every American – and many more people worldwide – the storm has passed.
+Three years on from the revelations that the U.S. National Security Agency (NSA) collects personal data on every American – and many more people worldwide – the storm has passed.

 Yet the NSA continues to monitor every American and many of its allies, with the backing of the U.S. Government and large portions of Congress.
 And it’s not only the NSA – their counterparts at the CIA are also spying on and hacking targets of interest.

 How the NSA spies on you in America